 Merchants that want to accept credit cards at their business need to establish a type of bank account that allows for the processing of debit and credit card payments through the card networks of Visa, MasterCard, Discover, American Express, JCB and CUP.
 Many banks, especially smaller banking institutions, are unable to work directly with the merchant, requiring the services of a payment processor that has partnered with a bank, known as a merchant acquiring bank, that has access to the payment card networks.

 Merchants in the tobacco industry can generally find payment processing services for a retail location without much trouble, most payment services providers and merchant acquirers consider these types of swiped or dipped transactions, referred to as card present, to be acceptable within their terms of service.
-Tobacco merchants sometimes run into difficulty with certain products when the business wants to accept mail order and telephone sales (MOTO) or online e commerce transactions.
+Tobacco merchants sometimes run into difficulty with certain products when the business wants to accept mail order and telephone sales (MOTO) or online e-commerce transactions.

-Payments be can accepted by a merchant a few different ways; most commonly through the use of a credit card terminal similar to a Point of Sale (POS) system or credit card machine found in nearly every retail store today.
-Merchants operating an e commerce website will use a payment gateway to capture and send payment card transactions detail from their website shopping cart to the acquiring bank, similar to how a credit card terminal transmits the payment card information from the store location.
+Payments can be accepted by a merchant a few different ways; most commonly through the use of a credit card terminal similar to a Point of Sale (POS) system or credit card machine found in nearly every retail store today.
+Merchants operating an e-commerce website will use a payment gateway to capture and send payment card transactions detail from their website shopping cart to the acquiring bank, similar to how a credit card terminal transmits the payment card information from the store location.

 After the authorizations for the transactions have been approved, the merchant acquiring bank begins the process of collecting the approved funds from the various customer banks on behalf of the merchant and deposits those funds into the merchant’s business bank account.
 The complete process between all participating organizations, from the transaction authorization to the payment settlement normally takes between 24 to 48 business hours to complete.